sameerabalay/Dockless_Mobility/final-proposal.md

 **Format**: Since you will want a public repo at the end of the project, you should create a git repo, and your project proposal will be the README.md file in it.

+### Directory Structure
+* src - directory for all the code
+* data - downloaded data (raw and cleaned)
+* output - results
+* database - database scripts

 **Length**: Each of the numbered points should have at a few complete sentences to address them.

 **Include the following**: